 - Total Pages Visited Last 90 Days – the aggregate count of pages a customer visited in a 90 day rolling timeframe

-Just like the other fields in Audience Selector, these fields can be used individually or in combination with each other or other fields in the CDP.
+Just like the other fields in Audience Selector, these fields can be used individually or in combination with other fields.
+Common use cases include:

 - Re-engage customers based on known last visit date.